LincolnSteinLab/gdc-viewer/docs/install.md

 git clone https://github.com/GMOD/jbrowse
 ```

-We will use the placeholder `<jbrowse-location>` to refer to where JBrowse is install on your computer.
+We will use the placeholder `<jbrowse-location>` to refer to where JBrowse is installed on your computer.
 An example would be `/Users/aduncan/Downloads/jbrowse`.

 ## 2. Install GDC Plugin
 Clone the GDC plugin and then copy the gdc-viewer subfolder into the JBrowse plugins directory.